edsu/nla-slides/notes.md

 Thanks very much for inviting me to NLA to learn more about all the stuff you are doing here.
 I was just over at the excellent NDF conference in Wellington, New Zealand last week.
-Tim Sherrat (who I have a bit of a nerd crush on) noticed I was going to be in Wellington, and he kindly worked with Marie-Louise Ayres to bring me here today.
+Tim Sherrat noticed I was going to be in Wellington, and he kindly worked with Marie-Louise Ayres to bring me here today.
 Many thanks.

 A little bit about me, I am a software developer working at the Library of Congress in the United States.
 The Library of Congress is the de facto